Travel Advisory for Kingdom of Spain

 Common Scams & Tourist Traps

-- The Fake Police Scam: Individuals posing as officers ask to see your wallet for identification purposes.
+- Fake Police Officers: Criminals posing as plainclothes police officers ask to see your wallet or passport for 'identification purposes' and steal cash or credit cards during the inspection.

 Cultural Etiquette in Kingdom of Spain